 Regardless of how it happened, the bottom line is..
 I have been pwned!

-The RCM Breach was Discovered by Chris Vickery
+The RCM Breach Discovered by Chris Vickery

-At the height of their hayday RCM sent out close to a billion spams a day.
+At the height of their heyday RCM sent out close to a billion spams a day.
 The exposed database was a backup file that RCM didn’t properly secure.
 It was open for anyone to see.

 Chris Vickery, an internet data breach hunter who currently works at UpGaurd, discovered the breach.”It wasn’t even password protected” says Chris “and it exposed sensitive personal data such as email addresses, IP addresses,full names, and even some physical addresses.”

-How Does Chris Find Data That is not Protected
+Chris Finds Data That Is Not Protected

 Chris tells us: